 Some might consider Bologna the epicurean capital of Northern Italy.
 I may have to agree after my food tour there.
 Where else can one find exceptional tortellini topped with, of course, Bolognese sauce!
 Continue reading “The Sights and Tastes of Bologna, Italy”

-Chioggia is a town located on a small island at the southern entrance to the Venice Lagoon.
-Chioggia is truly a Gem in Northern Italy.
+I took a day trip to Chioggia during a recent trip to Venice.
+The town of Chioggia is located on a small island at the southern entrance to the Venice Lagoon.
+Continue reading “Chioggia…A Gem in Northern Italy”

 Follow my journey from Hong Kong to Miami during a 70-day partial world cruise on the Oceania Insignia.
 Today I experienced the grandeur of Brunei.
 Following is a pictorial of a few of the sights.

 Brunei is a sovereign state located on the north coast of Borneo, in the South China Sea.
 This small country has the largest number of oil fields in Southeast Asia.
 With its vast gas and oil reserves, Brunei’s immense wealth is obvious from the opulence depicted in the photos within this post.